 The grain itself is fairly resilient, and can easily handle a second heating.
 It pairs well with harder spices such as cinnamon, allspice, clove, etc. along with honey, brown sugar, and brown butter, but it is by no means limited to that profile.
 There really is no limit as to what Kernza works well with!

-- Once soaked, remove container from fridge, and skim any chaf/unwanted particles from surface of water.
+Once soaked, remove container from fridge, and skim any chaff/unwanted particles from surface of water.

 Pressure Cooker Method

-- Consume immediately, or store in fridge according to steps above.
+Consume immediately, or store in fridge according to method above (step 10).